vsolovyov/blog/content/good-webcams.md

 understanding.

-There are many good enough USB mics for $50+, you also can buy a great XLR microphone with $100, but then you’ll need an external sound card with phantom power supply.
+There are many good enough USB mics for $50+, you also can buy a great XLR microphone for $100, but then you’ll need an external sound card with phantom power supply.
 A decent one can easily cost you $200.

 With almost any of these options you’ll have to install and configure some